Basewq/XenkoProofOfConcepts/MultiplayerExample/readme.md

 - Optimization (network packet, memory allocations, etc).
 - Server rollback not implemented.
 Past position data is stored in `MovementSnapshotsComponent` so it should be simple to add.
 - Gracefully handle client/server timeouts and rejoining existing game.
-- Minor warning on the client game about the camera slot not set.
+- Minor warning that appears on the client game about the camera slot not set.
 - Lower latency players having input advantage over high latency players.